rasmus-kirk/halo/documents/thesis/06-plonk/index.md

-# Surkål: a \plonk-ish NARK protocol
+# Surkål: The Ultra-\plonk-ish NARK protocol

 Our NARK protocol has the following features: